-You’ve certainly heard of dopamine and maybe even learned about it in biology class.
+You’ve probably heard of dopamine and maybe even learned about it in biology class.
 But what is it and how does it affect you?

 Dopamine is a chemical in your brain that is responsible for your sensations of pleasure and pain.
 It has been linked with addiction, ADD, ADHD and neurological diseases like Parkinson’s.
 When someone exhibits symptoms of Parkinson’s Disease for instance, they are low on dopamine and must enhance it with medication.
 The flip side of that theory is that too much dopamine may cause symptoms like those found in schizophrenia.